Rovno offensive: Battle

-After the occupation of Kovel by the 1st Austro-Hungarian army on August 25, Archduke Josef Ferdinand deployed the 14th corps around the right flank of the Russian 8th army, sent the 9th and 10th corps along the Lutsk highway.
+After the occupation of Kovel by the Austro-Hungarian 1st Army on August 25, Archduke Josef Ferdinand deployed the XIV Corps around the right flank of the Russian 8th Army, sent the IX and X corps along the Lutsk highway.
 A significant superiority in manpower was countered by marshy terrain cut by rivers and destroyed roads in the rear.
 Only the highway from Rava-Ruska and Lvov (Lemberg) worked.

 On August 26-27, the Austro-Hungarian 1st Army reached the Stokhid River.
-The 5th Corps of the 2nd Army attacked the 6th Army Corps of the Russian 11th Army and crossed the Zolota Lypa River.
+The V Corps of the 2nd Army attacked the 6th Army Corps of the Russian 11th Army and crossed the Zolota Lypa River.
 The commander-in-chief of the armies of the Southwestern Front, Nikolai Ivanov, to parry the detour, handed over to Aleksei Brusilov his reserve - the 39th Army Corps with the task of inflicting a counter strike on the Austro-Hungarians northwest of Lutsk.
-To reduce the front, it was ordered on the night of August 8 to begin the withdrawal of the troops of the 8th and 11th armies.
+To reduce the front, it was ordered on the night of August 8 to begin the withdrawal of the troops of the 8th and 11th Armies.

 On August 28-30, the Austro-Hungarian troops continued their offensive and crossed the Styr River in several places.
-The 14th Corps bypassed Lutsk from the east, the counterattacks of the Russian 39th Army Corps were repelled.
+The XIV Corps bypassed Lutsk from the east, the counterattacks of the Russian 39th Army Corps were repelled.
 Ivanov allowed Brusilov to begin a gradual withdrawal of the 8th Army and asked the neighboring 3rd Army not to withdraw and to support the right flank of the front with cavalry.
 The dispatch of the 30th Army Corps to the Northwestern Front was canceled; it was also sent to the 8th Army.
 These maneuvers were facilitated by the presence of a railway in the rear.

-But on August 31, the Austro-Hungarian 14th Corps struck a new blow and captured Lutsk.
+But on August 31, the Austro-Hungarian XIV Corps struck a new blow and captured Lutsk.
 The 8th Army retreated across the Styr River.
 The reason for the failure was that in the midst of the attack, the 39th Army Corps ran out of cartridges for the Japanese rifles with which it was armed.
 On the site of the 11th Army, a blow was struck at Zolochiv, but here the fighting took on a stubborn character; a counterattack by the Russian 22nd and 18th Army Corps managed to return some of the positions and capture 4,689 prisoners from the Southern Army, which was driven back across the Studzyanka River.